Arman-Keyoumarsi/Arman-Keyoumarsi.github.io/_posts/2019-11-15-Project-PhotoGallery.md

 This album contains collection of my favorite photos that I have taken throughout the years!

-Below you can find a sample of photos.
-For the full album click on any of the photos below or on the link provided at the bottom of the page.
+Below you can find a sample of the photos, for the full album click on any of the photos below or on the link provided at the bottom of the page.

 <figure>
 	<a href="https://photos.app.goo.gl/Woxi6NiTtdRyaSbK9"><img src="\assets\BlogsIMGs\2019-11-15-Project-PhotoGallery\3h.png"></a>